Afang Soup

 Step 5: Add the Afang (Okazi) Leaf

 1. Sprinkle the sliced or pounded afang leaves on top of the soup.
-Do not stir immediately.
+However, do not stir immediately.
 Cover the pot and allow it to cook for a few minutes.
 This helps the leaf soften and absorb the flavors.

 2. After a few minutes, open the pot, stir thoroughly to combine everything